CortexIATest/CTXExcel/README.md

 Details of the installation can be found in the [CTXExcel Deployment Plan](https://github.com/CortexIATest/CTXExcel/blob/master/CTXExcel%20Deployment%20Plan%20-%20v2.2.docx), an overview of the install is given below.

 ### PowerShell v5
-For the CTXExcel module to work, a requirement is that Powershell version 5 is installed on the Cortex Server.
-This can be checked by opening Powershell and running the following command:
+For the CTXExcel module to work, a requirement is that PowerShell version 5 is installed on the Cortex Server.
+This can be checked by opening PowerShell and running the following command:

 `$PSVersionTable.PSVersion`